fabricio-oliveira/graphql-playground/README.md

-# graphql-service
+# graphQL-service
-This is graphql API was created with the educational proposal.
-Feel free to use it as the base of your study.
+This GraphQL API was created for educational purposes.
+Feel free to use it as the foundation for your studies.

 ## stack
-For this project was used nodejs (19.9.0), Express and Apollo Server.
+This project used node js (19.9.0), Express, and Apollo Server.
-So, before run the project check that you have the correct version of node installed.
+So, before running the project check that you have the correct version of node installed.

 ## to run:
 ```sh